Medieval dagger forging (default)

 May not be suitable for beginners – design dependant

 This course offers you the opportunity to deviate from the usual sgian dubh or culinary knife making courses and both design and make something a little different.
 Ideally this should be a design of your own that we can then plan a course around how to help you create it.
 Time may be required to order in specific materials.
-Additional costs may apply for special requests.
+Additional costs may apply for special design and material requests.

 Unless otherwise specified at the time of booking, the default blade creation for this lesson will be a medieval style dagger.
 This will be a 4 part construction consisting of the blade, guard, grip and pommel.

 If you have your own design or even just a vague idea of what you want to make then I will be very happy to help you make that into a reality.

-Maximum blade length for this is 9 inches.
+Maximum blade length for this is 12 inches

 This will take you through each stage of making your own custom knife.
 From forging the blade, hardening, tempering, sanding and polishing until finally you will add a handle to it, completing your blade.